My Al Capone Museum | home

 Let's revisit the event.

-Joseph L. Howard lived upstairs his mother's fruit store at 2900 Shields Avenue.At the time of his death he was 28 years old.He had had a long police record for his young age.
+Joseph W. Howard lived upstairs his mother's fruit store at 2900 Shields Avenue.
+At the time of his death, he was only 28 years old.
+He had had a long police record for his young age.

 Mostly a burglar, he had also dabbled in beer running.
-This latter occupation was discounted by police claiming Howard was known in criminal circles as a "dynamiter".
+This latter occupation was discounted by police, claiming Howard was known in criminal circles as a "dynamiter".
 This meant he occupied his time bomb tossing establishments who didn't dish out extortion money to him.
-Some stated that Howard himself had killed three men in his short career.
+Some stated that Howard himself had killed three men in his short criminal career.

-On the evening of May 8th,1924, Joe Howard enters Hymie Jacobs' saloon and walks over to the back of the saloon to talk to Tony "Mouth" "Bagno"Bagnolia an onetime Torrio bodyguard /gunman who was indicted for the murder in 1918 of one John Norris.
+On the evening of May 8th,1924, Joe Howard enters Hymie Jacobs' saloon and walks over to the back of the saloon to talk to Tony "Mouth" Bagnolia, also known as "Bagno".
+He was a one time Torrio bodyguard /gunman, who was indicted for the murder in 1918 of one John Norris.
 Bagnolia was also one of the gang of men who shot up the Cadillac cafe at 2134 Wabash avenue in 1920.
 Sitting with Bagnolia and Joe Howard was George Bilton, an automobile mechanic and Clifford Eaton who's wife ran a beauty parlor at 1317 North Clark st.

-They were talking amongst themselves when at approximately 6:30 pm two men entered Hymie Jacobs' saloon.
+They were talking amongst themselves when at approximately 6:30 pm, two men entered Hymie Jacobs' saloon.
 One was a large built man and the other of smaller stature.
-According to one witness Howard was asked to step outside with the larger fellow,but he refused.
+According to one witness Howard was asked to step outside with the larger fellow, but he refused.

-Six shots made their way into Howard's body,four bullets in the face and two into his right shoulder.
+Six shots made their way into Howard's body, four bullets in the face and two into his right shoulder.

 Joe Howard's body was sent to the undertaking parlors at 2456 Wentworth avenue where an inquest was issued.